Kawasaki started production of parts for the Z900-A4 in mid 1975 ready for the 1976 model year.

 edge of each side of the tailpiece and then curved up and over the top at the rear to meet in the

-The tailpiece itself was now a different shape at the rear as it now
+The tailpiece itself was now a slightly different shape at the rear

 The tail light on US models featured a reflector on each side.
 The